History of Anglo-Saxon England: England under the Danes and the Norman Conquest (978–1066)

 Edgar died in 975, 16 years after gaining the throne.
 Some magnates supported the succession of his younger son, Æthelred, but his elder half-brother Edward was elected, aged about 12.
-His reign was marked by disorder, and in 978 he was assassinated by some of Æthelred's retainers. Æthelred succeeded, and although he reigned for 38 years—one of the longest reigns in English history—he earned the name "Æthelred the Unready", as he proved to be one of England's most disastrous kings.
+His reign was marked by disorder, and in 978 he was assassinated by some of Æthelred's retainers. Æthelred succeeded, and although he reigned for 38 years—one of the longest reigns in English history—he earned the name "Æthelred the Unready", (Note: The byname 'Unready' derives from the Anglo-Saxon word unraed, meaning "badly advised or counseled", a thirteenth-century play on Æthelred's name, which means 'noble counsel'.) as he proved to be one of England's most disastrous kings.
 William of Malmesbury, writing in his Chronicle of the kings of England about 100 years later, was scathing in his criticism of Æthelred, saying that he occupied the kingdom rather than governed it.

 Just as Æthelred was being crowned, the Danish Harald Gormsson was trying to force Christianity onto his domain.
 Many of his subjects did not like this idea, and shortly before 988, his son Sweyn drove Harald from the kingdom.
 The rebels, dispossessed at home, probably formed the first waves of raids on the English coast.
 The rebels did so well in their raiding that the Danish kings decided to take over the campaign themselves.

 In 991 the Vikings sacked Ipswich, and their fleet made landfall near Maldon in Essex.
 The Danes demanded that the English pay a ransom, but the English commander Byrhtnoth refused; he was killed in the ensuing Battle of Maldon, and the English were easily defeated.
 From then on the Vikings seem to have raided anywhere at will; they were contemptuous of the lack of resistance from the English.
 Even the Alfredian systems of burhs failed. Æthelred seems to have just hidden, out of range of the raiders.